alexbhatt/win10setup/README.md

 ## [Python](https://www.python.org/downloads/)
 Download and install python via the exe installer.
 Python is useful to have installed even if not using as the primary data tool.
+When we need to use python properly, we will want to use it through the WSL Linux kernel for a more robust toolset.

 ### CLI tools
++ __[pyenv](https://github.com/pyenv/pyenv)__ this will allow us to install and manage multiple python versions and environments
++ __poetry__ this will allow us to manage the virtual environments and dependencies
++ __pipenv__ similar to poetry; a dependency management tool
 + __pip__ is your python package management tool and you will use this to get the rest of your python tools, packages and updates.
 + __venv__ is your environment management tool, like renv, and will be used on a project basis.
++ __conda__ an alternative tool to pip and venv; but has intel optimised packages for faster execution

 ```sh
 # for updating these